stefanprodan/kustomizer/docs/install.md

     The install script downloads the specified version from GitHub and copies the kustomizer binary to `/usr/local/bin`.
     If [cosign](https://github.com/sigstore/cosign) is found in PATH,
-    the script will verify the signature of the release using the public key from [stefanprodan.keybase.pub/cosign/kustomizer.pub](https://stefanprodan.keybase.pub/cosign/kustomizer.pub).
+    the script will verify the signature of the release checksums using the public key from [stefanprodan.keybase.pub/cosign/kustomizer.pub](https://stefanprodan.keybase.pub/cosign/kustomizer.pub).

 === "Install from source"